-The Residential Life Office also provides assistance to SUNY students in locating housing in the Utica/Rome communities; including listing available apartment/housing and providing individual advisement in such diverse areas as lease reading, conflict resolution, and budgeting.
+The Campus Life Office also provides assistance to SUNYIT students in locating housing in the Utica-Rome area; including information available apartment/housing and providing individual advisement in such diverse areas as lease reading, conflict resolution, and budgeting.

 Students have found the office to be a valuable resource in securing comfortable and economical housing.
-Appointments may be made in the Residential Life Office throughout the year.
+Appointments may be made in the Campus Life Office throughout the year.